LSeu-Open/AIEnhancedWork/README.md

 - ***Knowledge Cutoff*** : A specific point in time, after which new information or updates are no longer incorporated into the model's training data.
 This can help to prevent overfitting and ensure that the model remains accurate and relevant over time.

 ### Generalist LLMs

-> [!CAUTION]
-> ***We estimate that the current form of this section is unsatisfactory, difficult to explore, and insufficiently clear for beginners.
-Significant modifications are expected within the next few days or weeks.***

 > [!Tip]
 >  check out our **[tutorial](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-llms-locally-on-your-machine.md)** to set up a local LLM environment with Ollama and the Page Assist extension, and take back the control over your data.